elybesbes/Portfolio/README.md

 # Personal Portfolio
-This is myy personnal portfolio developed using React
+This is my personnal portfolio developed using React